-A large number of the plaintiffs were not happy with the settlement offer and resisted taking it.
-As of March 2018, there were 261 lawsuits still pending in the MDL.
+A large number of the plaintiffs were not happy with the settlement offer and chose not to take part in it.
+As of July 2019, there were 51 lawsuits still pending in the Durom Cup MDL.

 People who filed lawsuits said the Durom Cup caused serious complications requiring surgery to correct the problem.
-The Durom Cup was designed to fuse to the hip socket without cement or screws, but the implant failed to fuse in some patients, causing complications.
+The device was designed to fuse to the hip socket without cement or screws, but the implant failed to fuse in some patients, causing complications.

+Matthew and Stephanie Cristino’s case was one that was transferred to the New Jersey MDL from a federal court in California.
 Matthew Cristino claimed he experienced complications such as “extreme pain and weakness” following his surgery.
 He required multiple revision surgeries.
-The Cristinos claimed Zimmer was aware of a high rate of failure associated with the device, but failed to warn his surgeon.
-They sued Zimmer in federal court in California.
-Their case was later transferred to the New Jersey MDL.
+The Cristinos claimed Zimmer was aware of a high rate of failure associated with the device but failed to warn his surgeon.

 Lucinda Weaver received a total hip replacement in 2007 and suffered loosening and separation of her Durom implant.
 She claimed that the implant was defective and “did not perform as safely as an ordinary consumer would expect.”
 She filed a personal injury lawsuit in California state court for damages, including medical expenses and loss of income.
 The Weavers reached a settlement with Zimmer in December 2010.